School re-opening in January - Key information

 Can I buy School uniform from school?

 Yes, uniforms are available to buy from school.
-Items can be purchased in person on Monday 7th September, serving through the library windows.
-After this there will be no in-person purchases available, instead you can use an order form and parent pay to make an order.
+You can use an order form and parent pay to make an order.
 School uniforms will be delivered with your child at home time.

 Will Breakfast Club start again?